LennyHirsch/argoncrypt/README.md

 - If a filepath is specified, that file will be encrypted.
 Encrypted files have the suffix `.encrypted` appended to them.

-- If a directory is specified, `argoncrypt` will encrypt each file inside the specified directory, *including any files in subdirectories!*
+- If a directory is specified, `argoncrypt` will encrypt each file inside the specified directory.

 - If no arguments are given, `argoncrypt` will run in the current working directory (i.e., `./`).
-Again, *any files in subdirectories will also be encrypted!*

 To decrypt files/directories, simply run `argoncrypt` again.
 Any files that have a `.encrypted` suffix will be decrypted.